brycewray/browser-tests/fedora-linux-2017-imac.md

 - iMac 18,3 (mid-2017 iMac)
   - Intel® Core™ i7-7700K × 8, 64GB RAM
   - AMD Radeon™ Pro 580X running 3840 × 2160 at 2x
-- Each browser is [latest available version](/browser-release-cadences.md) on date of test, running in a private window with disabling of all extensions and tracking protection
+- Each browser is [latest available version](/browser-release-cadences.md) on date of test, running in a private window with disabling of all extensions and tracking protection.
+- On MotionMark test, all results “on a large screen (desktop)” as per instructions.

 <!--
 ----